storageos/storageos.github.io/_docs/install/kubernetes/dynamic-provisioning.md

 Mutiple credentials can be used by creating different secrets.

+The Kubernetes master needs to be able to access the api, so if the master doesn't run the storageos container then a LoadBalancer ip may be needed.

+## 2. Create storage class

 StorageOS supports the following storage class parameters:

 - `pool`: The name of the StorageOS distributed capacity pool to provision the